android-actions/setup-android/README.md

 # Android Problem Matchers

 Adds common problem matchers for Android builds to GitHub Action workflows.
+Currently adds support for the following tools:

+* Kotlin compiler
+* Android Lint
+* Gradle

+This action only configures the problem matchers in order to be compatible with diverse Android workflows.

 ## Inputs